walter-weinmann/py-mathx-lab/docs/mathematical-experimentation.md

 formal arguments.

 It is *not* “proof by computer output”.
-Instead, experiments are a disciplined way to ask better questions and to stress-test ideas—especially now that modern computers make it easy to explore large search spaces, high precision numerics, and rich visualizations.
+Instead, experiments are a disciplined way to ask better questions and to stress-test ideas-especially now that modern computers make it easy to explore large search spaces, high-precision numerics, and rich visualizations.

 This repository, **py-mathx-lab**, is a small “lab notebook” of such experiments: compact, reproducible, and readable.